juliesymons/juliesymons/GettingStarted.md

 The *cct-core* library has many other built-in operators, including transcendental operators, complex operators, transformations, convolutions, and operators for signal processing and cognitive models.
 These are defined in the CogFunctionAPI.

 Several examples of various *operators* can be found in the `libcog/operators` directory, for example `Trigonometric.scala` and `MinMax.scala`.
 For *operators* on complex fields, see `Complex.scala`.
 The `Convolve.scala` tutorial shows convolution and cross-correlation.
 The `DotProduct.scala` example shows some of the dot product functions.
-Several tutorial examples show transformation operations, such as indexing, field and tensor reductions, reshaping, downsampling and upsampling. `MatrixOps.scala` shows a few matrix operations.
+Several of the tutorial examples show transformation operations, such as indexing, field and tensor reductions, reshaping, downsampling and upsampling. `MatrixOps.scala` shows a few matrix operations.
 And `CentralGradient_BackwardDivergence.scala` is an example demonstrating the use of the central gradient, forward gradient, and its adjoint - the backward divergence operator.

 ### The Feedback Operator